 Managing Producer, Community Stories.

 For the last 20 years, Dori Zori has used the public radio airwaves to turn your office cubicle into an afternoon dance party.
-And with her recent transition to 88.9 as co-host of Radio Milwaukee’s morning show, she plans on doing the exact same thing.
-Just a few hours earlier.
-(WAY earlier.)

 A life-long Milwaukeean with an undying love for her city, Dori built up a radio following on 91.7 FM WMSE through her Girlina Show, playing dance, local, and ‘80s music, with an always enthusiastic emphasis on female musicians.
 And if she’s not Djing a dance party somewhere, she’s out in the community, enjoying someone else’s.